BRIXTON NIGHTS BY AMY TOLLYFIELD IS OUT NOW

 You can read two of the reviews in their entirety by using the links further down this page.

-My second anthology of poetry, Toy Soldiers, containing poetry written while living in Bristol, will be released by Olympia Publishers later this year (now available to buy; visit the ‘Books’ tab on this website to find out more and to make your purchase. http://www.olympiapublishers.com/books/toy-soldiers).
+My second anthology of poetry, Toy Soldiers, containing poetry written while living in Bristol, will be released by Olympia Publishers later this year (now available to buy; visit the ‘Books’ tab on this website to find out more and to make your purchase. http://www.amytollyfield.com/books).

 I would describe myself as an authentic performer, writer and person.
 I have a Master’s degree in Shakespeare Studies (Birmingham, 2014) and a Bachelor’s Honours degree in Drama and Theatre Practice (Hull, 2012).
 I am a former registered member of the National Youth Theatre, and I identify as gay.

 I encourage you to explore my site, buy my books and watch my poetry performed through this site.

 I wish you all the very best.